heathertill/website-content/README.md

+To run -- npm run dev
+To end -- crtl-c

 # Barebones React/TypeScript/Express/Sass Boilerplate
 This project is a starting point for a TypeScript based React app that also has a local API server using express.